 Rigid schedules for breastfeeding babies?
 What about formula-feeding babies?

-The main thing about schedules for breastfeeding or formula-feeding babies is that I want to tell you today that a schedule is only as rigid as you make it.
+The main thing about schedules for breastfeeding or formula-feeding babies is that I want to tell you today is: A schedule is only as rigid as you make it.
 Just because you set your alarm for 6:30 a.m. does not mean you don’t hit snooze

 2 3 a few times does it?
 Just because you tell your friend you want to meet for lunch at 12 doesn’t mean you can’t call her and tell her you’re starving and ask if you can meet at 11:45, instead, right?
 So, the first thing about schedules for any baby, not just breastfeeding babies, is that you do not have to be married to the clock to the point you are running a boot camp.

 How rigid you make your schedule generally depends on your particular personality.
-I am, personally, a Type-A personality (INTJ for you Myers Briggs people, except I am sometimes an “E” oddly enough).
-A Type-A personality is generally much more conscious of the time on the clock and, being an INTJ, I generally need to know what time it is at all times (generally you would wear a watch, but my cell phone now does the job just fine, now).
+I am, personally, a Type-A personality.
+(INTJ for you Myers Briggs people, except I am sometimes an “E” oddly enough.)
+A Type-A personality is generally much more conscious of the time on the clock and, being an INTJ, I generally need to know what time it is at all times.
 Basically, I am a planner.
-I like to know roughly what I am doing every day and this includes on vacation (I’m sure, on vacation, my mother-in-law thought it was crazy to think about dinner when we just had lunch LOL).
+I like to know roughly what I am doing every day, and this includes on vacation.
+(I’m sure, while on vacation, my mother-in-law thought it was crazy to think about dinner when we just had lunch LOL.)
 I honestly can’t help it.

 So, when I birthed a highly unpredictable, inconsistent baby, this essentially drove me